-If you or a loved one requires emergency surgery or critical care for a severe trauma, burn or illness, you are in good hands at University of Missouri Health Care.
+If you or a loved one requires emergency surgery or critical care for a severe trauma, burn or acute surgical illness, you are in good hands at University of Missouri Health Care.

 Our Frank L. Mitchell Jr., MD, Trauma Center, central Missouri’s only Level I Trauma Center verified by the American College of Surgeons, means we meet and exceed the highest standards of care for the most critically injured patients.

 MU Health Care’s acute care surgeons are experts in: